INTERVIEW BY MARKO SYRJALA AND PATRICK CLEMENT

 It looks very good, yeah.

-Tell us something about the current Steelheart line up, you know, there’s some new blood in band but also some familiar faces from the past?
+Tell us something about the current Steelheart lineup, you know, there’s some new blood in the band and some familiar faces from the past?

-I, you know, as you can see there’s only four guys on stage which I always wanted from day one, and – because I think – I don’t think it’s necessary to have two guitar players.
+I, you know, as you can see, there are only four guys on stage which I always wanted from day one, and – because I think – I don’t think it’s necessary to have two guitar players.
 I play a little guitar, you know, it’s enough, you know, because then it just makes a lot of confusion.
-I mean, it sounds full but I like that rawness, you know, because then the guitar has to really hold his own or his stage; a bass player has to own his own; a drummer – everybody has to do their gig.
-So its cleaner, you know.
+I mean, it sounds full, but I like that rawness, you know, because then the guitar has to really hold his own or his stage; a bass player has to own his own; a drummer – everybody has to do their gig.
+So it’s cleaner, you know.
 And Rev and Mike are new.
 I’ve made the album – the last album GOOD 2B ALIVE…. it seems you heard it, right?
 Mike played on that record.
 Rev played on a couple of other songs.
 And Chris, I brought in after that.
 So I thought, you know, it’s like, you know, rebuilding this as Steelheart, it’s like, you know, it would be good to have Chris back in the band.
-So I just… I just wanted to grab him in and I didn’t take “no” for an answer.
+So I just… I just wanted to grab him in, and I didn’t take “no” for an answer.
 I said, “You’re coming with me.
 Let’s go.”
 He was in Florida.
-I said, it’s like almost he was done, he’s been teaching guitars and stuff like that.
+I said it’s like almost he was done.
+He’s been teaching guitars and stuff like that.
 It’s was like, hey, he’s living a nice life.
 I was like, “Nah, you’re not finished.
 You’re coming with me.
 You got some shit to do” So I grabbed him in this – in this line-up.
-Actually, you know, I’ll tell you, I had more fun with these guys than I ever had in my own career because there’s no arguments, there’s no bullshit, everyone understands what’s going on.
-Everybody gets in and do their thing, no complaining.
+Actually, you know, I’ll tell you, I had more fun with these guys than I ever had in my own career because there are no arguments, there’s no bullshit, everyone understands what’s going on.
+Everybody gets in and does their thing, no complaining.

 How you first get involved with Rev Jones?

-Rev, interesting enough, when I was in California like 2003 and I was sitting around doing nothing and I wanted to put a band together and I looked in the newspaper, you know, what was it called, the – whatever in L.A., the… you know, the trader or whatever exactly, you know.
-And there was this band in there and I said, “Well, you know what, these guys sound – these guys sound like something that I, you know, I could hook up with, you know, they had a great ad.
+Interestingly enough, when I was in California in 2003, I was sitting around doing nothing, and I wanted to put a band together.
+I looked in the newspaper, you know, what was it called, the – whatever in L.A., the… you know, the trader or whatever exactly, you know.
+And there was this band in there, and I said, “Well, you know what, these guys sound – these guys sound like something that I, you know, I could hook up with, you know, they had a great ad.
 So I went over and checked them, and Rev was in the band, okay.
 As soon as I walked in and I was like, “Well, let me, you know, let me listen to the tunes.”
-I was like, “I like the – I didn’t like the tunes but I liked Rev.” And I was like looking at Rev, I’m like, “I like this guy’s vibe.
+I was like, “I like the – I didn’t like the tunes, but I liked Rev.,” And I was like looking at Rev, I’m like, “I like this guy’s vibe.
 He plays good, you know, on the record.”
 Well, I was thinking like, “Yeah, this is not going to work for me.”
-But then I called them and we’re doing some shows so I made friends with all the guys and said, “Hey, listen, do you mind if I use your bass player to hook up in shows?”
-They said, “Oh, yeah, no, no worries” And we then did one show together and it was, you know, it was – it kind of stayed.
+But then I called them, and we’re doing some shows, so I made friends with all the guys and said, “Hey, listen, do you mind if I use your bass player to hook up in shows?”
+They said, “Oh, yeah, no, no worries,” And we then did one show together, and it was, you know, it was – it kind of stayed.

-I remember, back in the days, I saw Rev playing with Michael Schenker a couple of times.
+I remember that I saw Rev playing with Michael Schenker a couple of times back in the days.